openhab/openhab-docker/README.md

 #### Running from compose-file.yml

-Create the following `docker-compose.yml` for use of local directories and start the container with `docker-compose up -d`
+Create the following `docker-compose.yml` for use of local directories and start the container with `docker compose up -d`

 ```yaml
 version: '2.2'